MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 It allows you to specify which player to have hold it, which hand they should hold it in, and whether or not that can _manually_ release it.
 If `allowRelease` is `false` then the entity can only be released by [force release](#force-release) or by [distance-based release](#distance-based-release).
 When `allowRelease` is set to `true` a VR player can release the entity by pressing the trigger on their VR controller; a screen-based player can release it using the onscreen release button.

 !!! example Giving players a weapon when the game starts
-    A common use case for force-grabbing is a game where every player has a sword, for example.
-When the round starts, you given all players a weapon by force-grabbing it.
+    A common use case for force-holding is a game where every player has a sword, for example.
+When the round starts, you given all players a weapon by force-holding it.
 If you don't want them to let go then set `allowRelease` to `false`.
 Then you can [force release](#force-release) the entities at the end of the game.

-    !!! danger A force-held item can be released "accidentally" Even if an entity is force-grabbed with `allowRelease` set to `false`, it is possible for the entity to be released by [distance-based release](#distance-based-release).
+    !!! danger A force-held item can be released "accidentally" Even if an entity is force-held with `allowRelease` set to `false`, it is possible for the entity to be released by [distance-based release](#distance-based-release).
 If you want to ensure that players are always holding an entity during a game, then you should listen for the [grab-release](#grab-sequence-and-events) event and have the player force-hold the entity again.

 ## Releasing Entities

 ### Manual release

-If an entity was manually grabbed or it was [force-grabbed](#force-grab) with `allowRelease` set to `true`, then a player can manually release it.
-If an entity was [force-grabbed](#force-grab) with `allowRelease` set to `false` then a player will not be able to manually release the entity and instead must wait on it (eventually) being done for them.
+If an entity was manually grabbed or it was [force-held](#force-holding) with `allowRelease` set to `true`, then a player can manually release it.
+If an entity was [force-held](#force-holding) with `allowRelease` set to `false` then a player will not be able to manually release the entity and instead must wait on it (eventually) being done for them.

 ### Force release